josephschmitt/alexa-libby/README.md

 ## Configuring The Skill

-To configure the skill, copy `default.env` to `.env` and fill in the correct values for `CP_URL`, which should point to your Couch Potato server, and `CP_API_KEY` which should have your server's API key.
+To configure the skill, duplicate `default.env`, rename it `.env`, and fill in the correct values for `CP_URL`, which should point to your Couch Potato server (including the port number if it's not 80), and `CP_API_KEY` which should have your server's API key.

 ## Testing The Skill Locally